 If you don’t feel quite ready for venturing into the interior, Algonquin Park’s 12 drive-in campgrounds offer visitors a slightly different camping experience.
 Most of the campgrounds are along the Hwy 60 corridor, with easy access to park facilities, day canoe trips, hiking trails and other activities.

 You don’t have to be a canoeist or even a camper to enjoy Algonquin Park.
 Many visitors stay at lodges and resorts, both in and outside the park, and enjoy day excursions.
 Canoe and kayak day rentals are available at four Algonquin Outfitters bases in or near the park and bike rentals are available at our Lake of Two Rivers Store.
-The Minnesing Mountain Bike Trail is a great ride for fat tire fans, and the Old Rail Line trail offers a more sedate riding experience.
-Bike rentals available right at the trailhead, from the Lake of Two Rivers Store.
-For those who prefer to hike, three backpacking trail systems and numerous and day hiking trails allow travel on foot.
+The Minnesing Mountain Bike Trail is a great ride for fat tire fans, and the Old Railway Bike Trail offers a more sedate riding experience.
+Bike rentals are available right at the trailhead from the Lake of Two Rivers Store.
+For those who prefer to hike, three backpacking trail systems and numerous day hiking trails allow travel on foot.
 In the winter, lakes and streams will be frozen but the park is open to explore by ski and snowshoe.

-Ontario’s oldest provincial park is easily accessible from major centers in eastern Canada and the U.S. There are picnic areas, beautiful sand beaches, day hikes and some amazing scenery to be seen.
+Ontario’s oldest provincial park is easily accessible from major centres in eastern Canada and the U.S. There are picnic areas, beautiful sand beaches, day hikes and some amazing scenery to be seen.
 With our wide range of locations, products and services, Algonquin Outfitters can help your visit be memorable, no matter how you choose to experience Algonquin Park!